semmelsamu/router/README.md

 ## Requirements

 - PHP >= 8
-- Any webserver which can redirect requests to a specific file (e.g. via .htaccess)
+- Any webserver which can redirect requests to a specific file (e.g. Apache via .htaccess)

 ## Installation